HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - Pass the cadet academy.

 #### Guardsman (GDM)
 Guardsman is one of the ranks in HSPS.
 Guardsmen gain the ability to issue orders to lower-ranked guards, as well as lead others.
-They are permitted to wear the “Advanced uniform” (only during Code Orange and above).
+They are permitted to wear the “Advanced uniform”.
 How to obtain:
 - Be active and don’t cause trouble.
 - 40 Points + 10 In-Game Hours.

 #### Senior Guardsman (SG)
 Senior Guardsman is the second highest of the low ranks in HSPS.
 Senior Guardsmen have shown great activity and knowledge traits to have earn this rank.
-They are permitted to wear the “Riot uniform” (only during Code Orange and above).
+They are permitted to wear the “Riot uniform” **(only during Code Orange and above)**.
 How to obtain:
 - Fulfill the previous requirements, but step it up a little.
 - 90 Points + 20 In-Game Hours.